leukemia-kispi/HiChIP-Analysis/FitHiChIP.md

 **HiCPro Valid Pairs Files**

-The paired files generated during Aligment needs to be converted into valid HiC-Pro files to proceed  with FitHiChIP this can be done with the following commands.
+The paired files generated during aligment needs to be converted into valid HiC-Pro files to proceed with FitHiChIP.

 ```
 conda activate DovetailHiChIP